vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 ```

 Once the above pod definition is applied in a namespace that is part of the
-service mesh, istio-proxy is injected and the above annotattions are merged as
+service mesh, istio-proxy is injected and the above annotations are merged as
 shown in the following pod definition.

 ```yaml